Basic ConceptsBasic ElectronicsComparisonsEE Questions / AnswersEE-Tools, Instruments, Devices, Components & Measurements

 Passive Components:

-Those devices or components which store or maintain Energy in the form of Voltage or Current are known as Passive Components
+Those devices or components which store or maintain Energy in the form of Voltage or Current are known as Passive Component

 In very Simple words;

-Also Passive Components are in linear and Active Components are in non linear category.
+As a final touch, passive components lays in a linear and active components are in non linear category.

 Diode is an Active component